DanialPahlavan/PyLearn_Essential/README.md

 ### Solutions :bulb:

-Navigate to the `solutions` directory to find well-commented code that explains each step of the solution, ensuring you not only get the 'how' but also the 'why'.
+Navigate to the 📁Assignement ➡️ < question number> , to find well-commented code that explains each step of the solution, ensuring you not only get the 'how' but also the 'why'.

 ## How to Use This Repository :books: